rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/install-rancher-ha.md

 :::note

-If you want terminate SSL/TLS externally, see [TLS termination on an External Load Balancer](../../installation-references/helm-chart-options.md#external-tls-termination).
+If you want to terminate SSL/TLS externally, see [TLS termination on an External Load Balancer](../../installation-references/helm-chart-options.md#external-tls-termination).

 :::